Examining One of the Greatest Heresies to Attack the Church

 Problem #5: Darby was Inspired by the Mormon Cult

-Joseph Smith was the founder of the cult of Mormonism, or more identified as the Church of Jesus Christ of Latter-Day Saints.
-And within his heretical teachings, was the foundation of “dispensations.”
-It is widely rumored that Smith and Darby met, and that Darby enjoyed breaking down the Bible through timelines known as “dispensations.”
-Notice here that in the name of Smith’s cult, is a focus on eschatology.
-Latter-Day Saints.
-This isn’t an article about Smith, although there could be one done in the future.
-But the point of bringing it up is this.
-Smith formed this structure called “Dispensations,” which were marks of time that he imposed on the Scripture in an effort to glorify himself as the new prophet of God.
+Joseph Smith was the founder of the cult of Mormonism, otherwise known as the Church of Jesus Christ of Latter-Day Saints.
+(Notice here that in the name of Smith’s cult, is a focus on eschatology–Latter-Day Saints.)
+Within his heretical teachings was the foundation of “dispensations,” which were marks of time that he imposed on the Scripture to glorify himself as the new prophet of God.
+It is widely rumored that Smith and Darby met and that Darby enjoyed breaking down the Bible through timelines or “dispensations.”

-Darby was enamored with this model, but he definitely concluded that Smith wasn’t anything like Jesus, and the other teachings of the man probably freaked him out a bit.
-Or a lot.
+While Darby was enamored with this model, he did conclude that Smith wasn’t anything like Jesus.
+Other teachings by the man probably freaked him out a bit… or a lot.
 We don’t know for sure.
-Can’t ask Darby since he’s dead.
+We can’t ask Darby since he’s dead.
 I digress.
-But clearly Darby loved the Dispensation model, or he wouldn’t have mirrored it with his own model.
-Looking eerily similar to Smith’s.

-The moral is here… how are we even entertaining ANYTHING that was inspired by a cult?
+The moral here is… how are we even entertaining ANYTHING that was inspired by a cult?
 A well-known cult at that?
-It’s mind boggling to think that we just don’t teach people the simple understanding of the origin of Dispensationalism in order to allow them to ask and answer this question.
+It’s mind boggling to think that we just don’t teach people the simple understanding of the origin of dispensationalism in order to allow them to ask and answer this question.

 Problem #6: Two Separate People

 Dispensationalism is best known for its teaching of the distinction between Israel and the church.
 Every other distinctively dispensationalist doctrine rests on this idea.
 What this distinction means for dispensationalists is that there are two peoples of God.
-Israel is one of these and consists of the descendants of Abraham, Isaac, and Jacob.
+Israel is one of these and consists of the descendants of Abraham, Isaac and Jacob.
 The church is the other, and it consists of all those and only those (whether Jew or gentile) who are saved between the Day of Pentecost and the rapture.
-Again, part of the reason for the pre-tribulation rapture is to remove the church from earth so that God can begin dealing with national Israel again.
+Again, part of the reason for the pre-tribulation rapture is to remove the church from the earth so that God can begin dealing with the nation of Israel again.

-On a personal note here, I adhere, unwaveringly, to Covenant Theology.
-Again, not because I was taught Covenant Theology initially, but more because I had become disenchanted with not being able to rectify Dispensationalism with my studies.
-Hence, finding that I wasn’t the only one, and found that those who were struggling like I did, were members of the biblical theological “other people” group known as Covenant Theologians.
+On a personal note, I adhere, unwaveringly, to Covenant Theology.
+Again, not because I was taught Covenant Theology initially, but more because I had become disenchanted with not being able to rectify dispensationalism with my studies.
+Hence, finding that I wasn’t the only one, and finding that those who were struggling like I was, were members of the biblical-theological “other people” group known as Covenant Theologians.
 Okay, moving on to the problems with the separate people thing…

 Consider first the olive tree analogy in Romans 11.
 In this passage, Paul (a Jew), is addressing gentile believers and urging them not to be arrogant toward Jewish believers.
-This, I might add, comes on the heels of his own explanation of the fact that we are one church.
-That’s right, Jews in the Old Testament who followed the Abrahamic Covenant (the old covenant), and those who are brought into the Christ Covenant (the new covenant), of both Jew and Gentile.
-For better understanding, read Romans chapters 8 and 9.
+This comes on the heels of his explanation that we are one church–that’s right, Jews in the Old Testament who followed the Abrahamic Covenant (the Old Covenant) and those who are brought into the Christ Covenant (the New Covenant), of both Jew and Gentile.
+For better understanding, read Romans 8 and 9.

-Anyhow, Paul uses the illustration to explain that we are all now, one good olive tree.
-The branches of the old tree (unbelieving Jews), were broken off this olive tree and gentile “wild shoots” were grafted into it.
+Paul uses the illustration to explain that we are all now, one good olive tree.
+The branches of the old tree (unbelieving Jews) were broken off and gentile “wild shoots” were grafted in.
 The one olive tree represents the people of God that has long existed.
-Unbelieving Jewish branches (Pharisees) have been broken off this tree by God, leaving only believing branches (Jesus’ Apostles).
-Gentiles (or non-Jews), who repent and believe in Jesus Christ as their Savior, have been grafted into this one tree so that it now consists of believing Jews and gentiles.
+Unbelieving Jewish branches (Pharisees) have been broken off by God leaving only believing branches (Jesus’ Apostles).
+Gentiles (or non-Jews), who repent and believe in Jesus Christ as their Savior, have been grafted in so it now consists of believing Jews and gentiles.
 This tree is the church.
 If Paul were illustrating the dispensationalist doctrine, we would have numerous gentile trees and one Jewish tree (Israel).
 God would then plant a new tree (the church).
 He would take believing Jews from the Israel tree and believing gentiles from the gentile trees and graft them into this one new tree.
 Paul says nothing like this.
 The one tree that existed in the Old Testament continues, but now God has removed unbelieving Jews and grafted believing gentiles into it.

 Again… One Tree!

-If we remove the “two separate people” model from this Dispensational theology, then we find a house of cards.
-Meaning, once you remove one card, it all falls down on itself.
-Because all sound theology must be built on solid, fundamental teachings from the gospel.
-If we are circumventing any portion of Scripture, then we have to wonder what the motive was in the beginning.
-And, since Darby died over a hundred years ago, we can never know where he was coming up with this stuff.
+If we remove the “two separate people” model from this dispensational theology, then we find a house of cards.
+Meaning, once you remove one card, it all falls in on itself.
+All sound theology must be built on solid, fundamental teachings from the gospel.
+If we are circumventing any portion of Scripture, then we must wonder what the motive was in the beginning.
+Since Darby died over 100 years ago, we can never know where he was coming up with this stuff.
 Or, can we?

-Does Paul continue to use the terms Israel, church, and gentile in the New Testament?
+Does Paul continue to use the terms Israel, church and gentile in the New Testament?
 Of course.
-But not in the way that these terms are used by dispensationalists.
+But not in the way that dispensationalists use these terms.
 Paul continues to speak of ethnic Jews and ethnic gentiles, both inside and outside the church.
 But he does not do so in a way that results in two peoples of God.
 There is one tree in the Old Testament that consists primarily of ethnic Jews, although some gentiles (e.g., Ruth) are brought in.
 This is the one tree that exists when Christ comes.
-He doesn’t chop it down, and He doesn’t plant a new tree.
+He doesn’t chop it down and He doesn’t plant a new tree.
 He prunes the unbelieving Jewish branches off, leaving only the believing Jewish branches.
 He then begins to graft believing gentiles into this one tree.
 This tree with ingrafted gentile branches does not “replace” the old tree.
 These gentiles are now part of the old tree by faith in Jesus Christ.

-Allow me to summarize the heretical dispensationalism, by loftily shooting cannonballs into the framework of this false ship at sea.
+Let me summarize the heretical dispensationalism view by loftily shooting cannonballs into the framework of this false ship at sea.

-While I do not believe that the 1,000-year period is not literal, but a figurative picture of the entire time between Christ’s first and second advent, I can agree to disagree with the Premil model.
+While I do not believe the 1,000-year period is literal, but a figurative picture of the entire time between Christ’s first and second advent, I can agree to disagree with the Premil model.
 However, I believe when Christ returns, it will be on the “Last Day.”
 The end of all things.
-There is no need for Jesus to set up shop in Jerusalem for a period, especially allowing there to be another upheaval at the end of that time.
-I firmly believe that the Apostle John is painting a picture of the way the world will completely turn against Christ, worldwide.
+There is no need for Jesus to set up shop in Jerusalem for a period, nor for another upheaval at the end of that time.
+I firmly believe the Apostle John is painting a picture of the way the world will completely turn against Christ.
 This will be one swift hatred against Yeshuah before He returns.
-When we read chapters 19 and 20 with this in scope, it just paints a different and much less complicated picture than one that has to jump through hoops to exegete.
+When we read Revelation 19 and 20 with this understanding, it paints a different and much less complicated picture than the one that requires jumping through hoops to interpret.

 The resurrection unto life has to be in the eternal kingdom, not an earthly one.
-And how are we going to live as humans for 1,000 years if we cannot procreate?
+Also, how are we going to live as humans for 1,000 years if we cannot procreate?

 ……….
 Waiting……..

-There is another glaring problem with the notion of the literal 1,000 years that I cannot shed.
-And it really dawned on me as I was investigation the Premil position one day.
-And I definitely want to preface this posed issue by making a proclamation: I can live with someone holding the Premil view.
-Although I do not, I can listen to people argue it and I can realize that it’s not the hill for me to die on.
-Accepting Dispensationalism is.
-But with it, comes this issue that I want to address.
+There is another glaring problem with the notion of the literal 1,000 years that I cannot shed, and it dawned on me as I was investigating the Premil position one day.
+I want to preface this issue by making a proclamation: I can live with someone holding the Premil view.
+Although I do not hold this view, I can listen to people argue it and recognize it’s not the hill for me to die on.
+Dispensationalism, on the other hand, is not something I can accept, which leads me to the next issue I want to address.

-If we do not see John doing anything but recapitulating the return of Christ in chapter 20 of Revelation, then we can rationally settle on the notion that he is just going into more detail about the church age and the end of the age.
-And I don’t think it’s difficult to arrive at such a conclusion when we consider the graphic depiction of humanity and especially the enemies of God, at the end of chapter 19.
-Let’s view a couple of highlights of that again before I explain my point about the 1,000-year issue.
+If we do not see John doing anything but recapitulating the return of Christ in Revelation 20, then we can rationally settle on the notion that he is just going into more detail about the church age and the end of the age.
+I don’t think it’s difficult to arrive at such a conclusion when we consider the graphic depiction of humanity and especially the enemies of God at the end of Revelation 19.
+Let’s look at a couple of highlights before I explain my point about the 1,000-year issue.

 Revelation 19:11-16 - Then I saw heaven opened, and behold, a white horse!
 The one sitting on it is called Faithful and True, and in righteousness he judges and makes war.
 12 His eyes are like a flame of fire, and on his head are many diadems, and he has a name written that no one knows but himself.
 13 He is clothed in a robe dipped in blood, and the name by which he is called is The Word of God.
 14 And the armies of heaven, arrayed in fine linen, white and pure, were following him on white horses.
 15 From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.
 He will tread the winepress of the fury of the wrath of God the Almighty.
 16 On his robe and on his thigh he has a name written, King of kings and Lord of lords.